Thermometry Based on a Superconducting Qubit: Abstract

 \section{Abstract}

-We report temperature measurements using a transmon qubit by detecting the population of the first three levels of it, after employing a sequence of $\pi$-pulses and performing projective dispersive readout.
-We measure the effective temperature of the qubit and characterize its relaxation and coherence times $\tau_{1,2}$ for three devices in the temperature range $20 – 300$\,mK.
+We report temperature measurements using a transmon qubit by detecting the population of its first three energy levels, after applying a sequence of $\pi$-pulses and performing projective dispersive readout.
+We measure the effective temperature of the qubit and characterize its relaxation and coherence times $\tau_{1,2}$ for three devices in the temperature range of $20-300$\,mK.
+We analyze the process of qubit thermalization to its effective environment consisting of multiple heat baths and support it with experimental data.
 Signal-to-noise (SNR) ratio of the temperature measurement depends strongly on $\tau_1$, which drops at higher temperatures due to quasiparticle excitations, adversely affecting the measurements and setting an upper bound of the dynamic temperature range of the thermometer.
 The measurement relies on coherent dynamics of the qubit during the $\pi$-pulses.
-The effective qubit temperature follows closely that of the cryostat in the range $100 - 250$\,mK.
+The effective qubit temperature follows closely that of the cryostat in the range of $100 - 250$\,mK.
 We present a numerical model of the qubit population distribution and compare it favorably with the experimental results.
+Finally, we compare our technique with previous works on qubit thermometry and discuss its application prospects.